prithidevghosh/simpleBot/README.md

 - **PUT /endusers/:endUserId:** Update end user details
 - **DELETE /endusers/:endUserId:** Delete an end user

+### Bonus Feature: Pagination
+The API endpoints that return multiple items (such as users, chatbots, conversations, and end users) include pagination for a better user experience.
+Use the limit and offset query parameters to navigate through the paginated results.

 ## Usage

 1. Use tools like Postman or cURL to make requests to the API endpoints.